What is Corporate Law?

 Clients will not necessarily be large companies – many of them will be smaller growing businesses or the smaller branches of large companies.
 You will represent buyers and sellers, as well as the financial advisers who structure the entire merger or acquisition process.

-What does a corporate lawyer do?
+What does corporate law involve?

 As a trainee in the M&A group, you would probably spend a large amount of your time conducting due diligence, generally the first stage of any M&A transaction.
 Due diligence is the investigation to check the accuracy of information passed from the seller to the buyer or from the company raising capital to the investor.
 It endeavours to ascertain the financial performance of the company, the status of its assets, whether there are any outstanding debts or legal claims that could prove problematic, and whether there are any environmental, intellectual property or antitrust liabilities that could affect the value of the company going forward.
 Due diligence involves sifting through and reading vast quantities of paper or online documentation within a tight time frame.
 At times, you will be asked to travel to the client’s offices in order to conduct the due diligence onsite.